alberto56/dcycleblog/_posts/2017-02-28-same-module-drupal-7-and-8.md

 A fun proof of concept, or real value?
 -----

 I've been toying with this approach for some time, and had a good time (yes, that's my definition of a good time!) implementing it, but it's not for everyone or every project.
 If your usecase includes preserving legacy functionality without leveraging Drupal 8's modern features, while reducing risk, it can have value though.
-The jury is still out on whether maintaining a single universal codebase will really be more efficient than maintaining two separate codebases for Realistic Dummy Content, and whether the approach can reduce risk during site upgrades of legacy custom code, which I plan to try on my next upgrade project.
+The jury is still out on whether maintaining a single universal branch will really be more efficient than maintaining two separate branches for Realistic Dummy Content, and whether the approach can reduce risk during site upgrades of legacy custom code, which I plan to try on my next upgrade project.